Keiser M3i Indoor Cycling Bike Review

 The monitor is backlit; however, it sometimes seems slightly dim, especially compared to the more comprehensive displays on other exercise bikes in this price range.
 The screen is supposed to adjust the brightness when it senses low light conditions automatically, but it is not very easy to read in bright light.

 To make the most of other 3rd party cycling and fitness apps, you will need to purchase an M series convertor from Keiser (but at around $200, this seems like an expensive compromise).
 The ANT+ is similarly restricted.
 If you want to connect an HR monitor, you will need to stick with the Polar brand (included in the Keiser M3i Indoor Cycle Bundle).
+Note that the New Keiser M3i bike comes with an upgraded monitor that seamlessly connect with all major indoor cycling applications including Zwift and Peloton.

 Unlike many of the other exercise bikes at this price range, the Keiser M3i is not self-powered.
 You will need 2 x AA batteries for the small display.
 Due to the relatively limited features, the battery life is good, and at least you do not have to worry about setting up your indoor bike near a power outlet (recommended to replace annually).